Francisca-Heii/milestone1-project/README.md

 3. I faced issues with font styles imported in the stylesheet.
 The first import was the Oswald font style, then along the line I tried to use Lato for the paragraphs however it didn't seem to work.
 To fix that I imported Lato fonts in the stylesheet and it worked.
 This means I have imported two font styles instead of using one as it was demontsrated in the love running and resume project.
 I did't understand why I could not work with one font style.
 Later when I was finished with the development process of the website, I wanted to change some of the text to look in a certain way.
 I ran into troubles again with the fonts.
 Some font styles apperead to be overriden by one another.
-It was quite a challenge to fix it until I said to myself "let me remove the imported Lato fonts and test the app again, thankfully it worked.
+It was quite a challenge to fix it until I said to myself "let me remove the imported Lato fonts and test the app again, thankfully this approach was the way to the solution.

 4. In the portfolio page I had issues with the "go to app" and "go to github" buttons.
 They were stacking on top of one another when viewed on mobile deivice.
 To fix that I used "&nbsp" and added padding of 30 px at the top.